edponce/FACET/README.rst

 Instantiate a QuickUMLS object:
     >>> matcher = QuickUMLS('path/to/database/installation')

-NOTE: this command will invoke NLTK which in turn downloads a package of stopwords which are placed in the home directory.
+NOTE: This command will invoke NLTK which in turn downloads a package of stopwords which are placed in the home directory.
 For English language there 179 stopwords.

 Use the QuickUMLS object: